World’s Largest Spinach Can in Arkansas

 Photo by David Fisk

-Alma, Arkansas is the self-proclaimed Spinach Capital of the World and commemorates this by painting its water tower to be the “world’s biggest can of spinach.”
+Alma, Arkansas, is the self-proclaimed Spinach Capital of the World and commemorates this by painting its water tower as the “world’s biggest can of spinach.”

-This company town for Popeye Brand Spinach also celebrates its heritage with an annual Spinach Festival each April that includes arts and crafts, food vendors, a car show, entertainment, and a Spinach Festival Talent Show.
+This company town for Popeye Brand Spinach also celebrates its heritage with an annual Spinach Festival each April, including arts and crafts, food vendors, a car show, entertainment, and a Spinach Festival Talent Show.

-Continuing with the theme, an eight-foot statue of Popeye sits in front of City Hall, but evidently, not everyone on Alma is a hero like Popeye, cuz’ the larger than life sailor man was stolen here a few years back.
-But, alas, the spinach obsessed character was found dumpster-diving at Walmart just a few days later and has since returned to his perch.
+Continuing with the theme, an eight-foot statue of Popeye sits in front of City Hall, but evidently, not everyone in Alma is a hero like Popeye cuz’ the larger-than-life sailor man was stolen here a few years back.
+But, alas, the spinach-obsessed character was found dumpster-diving at Walmart just a few days later and has since returned to his perch.

 Popeye Fountain in Alma, Arkansas courtesy Wikipedia.

-This small town is called home about 5,900 people.
+This small town is called home to about 5,400 people.

 Also See: